hkatic/clock/readme.md

 * Time and date display format: use these combo boxes to configure how NVDA will announce time and date when you press NVDA+F12 once or twice quickly, respectively.
 * Interval: choose the time announcement interval from this combo box (off, every 10 minutes, 15 minutes, 30 minutes, or every hour).
 * Time announcement (enabled if interval is not off): choose between speech and sound, sound only, or speech only.
-* Clock chime sound (enabled if interval is not off): selct the clock chime sound.
+* Clock chime sound (enabled if interval is not off): select the clock chime sound.
 * Quiet hours (enabled if interval is not off): select this checkbox to configure quiet hours range when automatic time announcement should not occur.
 * Quiet hours time format (enabled if quiet hours is enabled): select how quiet hours options are presented (12-hour or 24-hour format).
 * Quiet hours start and end times: select hour and minute range for quiet hours from hours and minutes combo boxes.